top of page

 Search

-• Writer's picture Gabrielle Elise Jimenez
+Writer's picture Gabrielle Elise Jimenez

 I was sitting with the wife of a man who was hours away from taking his last breath.
 She was nervous, emotional, and scared.
 After spending a short amount of time with him, I knew that noise distracted him and I had a feeling he wanted privacy when he passed.
 I could have been wrong, I had been wrong before, but I have learned to trust my instincts and I usually act on them with positive results.
 This time was a perfect example.
-His wife kept taking phone calls at his bedside, and because she was a little hard of hearing, she would put friends and family on speakerphone telling each one the details of his personal dying process.
+His wife kept taking phone calls at his bedside, and because she was a little hard of hearing, she would put friends and family on speaker telling each one the details of his personal dying process.
 I watched as he became more agitated with each phone call.
 She made phone call after phone call telling each person what was going on, discussing the plans for his funeral service and inviting each one over to come see him before he goes.
-I believe her heart was in the right place, but sometimes people don’t understand what the person laying there might be experiencing and what they might hear or feel.
-I ask myself frequently who I think I am telling someone else how to be present at the bedside of someone I have only known a very short time, but I also consider myself an advocate and I try to say that one right thing that might just bring everyone a little more peace.
+I believe her heart was in the right place, but sometimes people don’t understand what the person lying there might be experiencing and what they might hear or feel.

 xo